 {eac}ObjectCache Extension Plugin

-{eac}ObjectCache is a drop-in persistent object cache using a SQLite database to cache WordPress objects.
+{eac}ObjectCache is a persistent object cache using a SQLite database to cache WordPress objects; A drop-in replacement to the WP_Object_Cache used by WordPress.

 Document Header

-Homepage:https://eacdoojigger.earthasylum.com/eacobjectcache/ Author:EarthAsylum Consulting Current Version:1.0.4 Last Updated:24-May-2024 Requires WordPress Version:5.5.0 Compatible up to:6.5 Requires PHP Version:7.4 Requires {eac}Doojigger:2.5 Contributors:Kevin Burkholder License:GPLv3 or later License URI:https://www.gnu.org/licenses/gpl.html Tags:cache, object cache, wp cache, sqlite, performance, {eac}Doojigger, WordPress URI:https://wordpress.org/plugins/eacobjectcache GitHub URI:https://github.com/EarthAsylum/eacObjectCache
+Homepage:https://eacdoojigger.earthasylum.com/eacobjectcache/ Author:EarthAsylum Consulting Current Version:1.3.1 Last Updated:19-Apr-2025 Requires WordPress Version:5.8 Compatible up to:6.8 Requires PHP Version:7.4 Requires {eac}Doojigger:3.1 Contributors:Kevin Burkholder License:GPLv3 or later License URI:https://www.gnu.org/licenses/gpl.html Tags:persistent object cache, object cache, wp cache, sqlite, performance, {eac}Doojigger, WordPress URI:https://wordpress.org/plugins/eacobjectcache GitHub URI:https://github.com/EarthAsylum/eacObjectCache

 Description